calimero-network/core/crates/server/README.md

 ## Examples
-Examples of admin usage can be found within the [Admin Dashboard](https://github.com/calimero-network/admin-dashboard) and the [Only Peers example](https://github.com/calimero-network/only-peers-client
+Examples of Admin Server usage can be found within the [Admin Dashboard](https://github.com/calimero-network/admin-dashboard) and the [Only Peers example](https://github.com/calimero-network/only-peers-client
 ) application.